BenSchZA/intro-to-bonding-curves/markdown.md

 ---
 ## Misconceptions
 * Bonding curves are ponzi schemes
 * Bonding curves are for funding
+(I've heard this questions numerous times, thanks for addressing it in your talk!!
+Similar:
+* Bonding curves are for exchanges only
+* Bonding curves eliminate speculation)

 ---
 ## Terminology